 While legal professionals understand the necessity for all people, despite their financial situations, to have access to legal assistance, the demand for free legal services often outweighs availability.
-Many states have reduces this gap by developing innovative programs, such as requiring attorneys to do pro bono work or to provide low bono, pre-paid and unbundled legal services, but the limited number of attorneys actually volunteering their services makes it a difficult feat to overcome.
+Many states have reduced this gap by developing innovative programs, such as requiring attorneys to do pro bono work or to provide low bono, pre-paid and unbundled legal services, but the limited number of attorneys actually volunteering their services makes it a difficult feat to overcome.

 Links to related online resources are listed below.
 Non-digitized publications may